pioneo/product-asap/README.md

     │   file022.txt
 ```

 Note that there is a known problem with the built-in decompression utility on all current versions of Windows.
 We recommend that you use a more robust decompression utility such as the open source [7zip](https://www.7-zip.org) when decompressing an Eclipse download.
-Some people report success when initially decompressing ASaP into a root directory (e.g. c:\) and then moving it to a more appropriate home (e.g. c:\Program Files\ASaP).
+Some people report success when initially decompressing and Eclipse-based application into a root directory (e.g. c:\) and then moving it to a more appropriate home (e.g. c:\Program Files\ASaP).

 For more information on basic Eclipse installation issues, visit [Eclipsepedia - the Eclipse.org Wik](https://wiki.eclipse.org/Eclipse/Installation).